webservices-io/io-webservices-api.java/README.md

 ============
 This module contains the Java API for the webservices available at [webservices.io](http://webservices.io).

-For the documentation see: [Java API documentation](http://webservices.io/java/api)
+To get started see: [Java API Getting Started](http://webservices.io/java/api)

 License
 ============